bjmorgan/py-sc-fermi/docs/source/theory.rst

 By default each species has its own budget of ``nsites`` sites, and only its own charge states compete for them.
-When several species genuinely share one set of physical sites — substitutional species that can each sit on the same sublattice, say — group them in a ``site_pools`` entry.
+When several species genuinely share one set of physical sites, as substitutional species sharing a sublattice do, group them in a ``site_pools`` entry.
 Site exclusion is then applied across the group: the members draw on one shared ``N_free`` and together occupy at most all of it.

 The self-consistent Fermi level